 The Paris Wine Exposition was held recently where 500 wineries from all over France showed up to offer tastes of their wines and hopefully sell a few bottles.
 Held at the Espace Champerret in the 17th arrondissement, it was an easy subway ride for Paul and me to gleefully partake in the event.
 This Salon de Vins welcomed only small, independent wineries, each pouring between 6-10 wines, so there was plenty to choose from.
+We knew we were on the right track when we sortie-d the subway and made our way towards the exhibition hall.
+It was not uncommon to see people with carts stacked full of cases of wine.

 Upon entering we were given a tasting glass (to keep) and ushered in with the masses to make our way through the randomly situated tasting counters.
 There was no organization by region, which was maddening at first, but understandable in that it encouraged wider sampling.
 So, it was difficult to keep to any sort of usual "white first, then reds, then sweet wines" order.